 The Agenda for the Dutch Wadden 2050 (not to mix up with the Interreg A project Waddenagenda) developed objectives and activities.
 It is a project of the Ministry of Infrastructure and Water Management, together with other authorities and regional parties.
 The Agenda focuses on the Wadden Sea area: Wadden Sea, Wadden Islands, North Sea coastal zone.

-The Waddenvereniging has conducted a questionnaire of people living on the island residents.
+The Waddenvereniging has conducted a questionnaire of people living on the islands as residents.

 Wij & Wad: Vogelbescherming Nederland joins forces with Natuurmonumenten,